-Before the Meeting, shareholders of record as of the close of business on March 16, 2023 may vote by completing the form of proxy (registered shareholders) or voting instruction form (non-registered shareholders).
+Before the Meeting, shareholders of record as of the close of business on March 19, 2024 may vote by completing the form of proxy (registered shareholders) or voting instruction form (non-registered shareholders).
 Voting by proxy or voting instruction form can be completed via the Internet, or by mail in accordance with the instructions provided in the form of proxy and/or voting instruction form.
 Non-registered shareholders should carefully follow all instructions provided by their Intermediaries to ensure that their shares are voted at the Meeting.

 To be valid, proxies must be submitted to TSX Trust Company so that they arrive no later than 12:00 p.m.
-(Toronto time) on May 3, 2023 or, if the Meeting is adjourned or postponed, proxies must be deposited by not less than 48 hours (excluding Saturdays, Sundays and holidays in the Province of Ontario) before the time set for any reconvened meeting at which the proxy or instructions are to be used.
+(Toronto time) on May 6, 2024 or, if the Meeting is adjourned or postponed, proxies must be deposited by not less than 48 hours (excluding Saturdays, Sundays and holidays in the Province of Ontario) before the time set for any reconvened meeting at which the proxy or instructions are to be used.

-Holders of the Common Shares may vote on all matters to come before them at the Meeting online or you can appoint someone to attend the Meeting online and vote your Common Shares for you (called voting by proxy).
-Holders of Common Shares or duly appointed proxyholders can access the Meeting online by visiting https://virtual-meetings.tsxtrust.com/1423 (password: sprott2023).
+Holders of the Common Shares may vote on all matters to come before them at the Meeting or you can appoint someone to attend the Meeting and vote your Common Shares for you (called voting by proxy).
+Holders of Common Shares or duly appointed proxyholders can access the Meeting online by visiting https://virtual-meetings.tsxtrust.com/en/1579 (password: sprott2024).
 To participate in the Meeting, you will require the control number included on your form of proxy or on the instructions that accompany your proxy materials.
 Holders of Common Shares or duly appointed proxyholders may vote electronically during the Meeting.
-However, even if you plan to attend the Meeting online, the Corporation recommends that you vote your Common Shares in advance, so that your vote will be counted if you later decide not to attend the Meeting.
+However, the Corporation recommends that you vote your Common Shares in advance, so that your vote will be counted if you later decide not to attend the Meeting.
 Voting by proxy can be completed electronically, or by returning the proxy card or voting instruction form.
-If you are attending the Meeting online, it is important that you are connected to the internet at all times during the Meeting in order to vote when balloting commences.
+If you are attending the Meeting, it is important that you are connected to the internet at all times during the Meeting in order to vote when balloting commences.
 You should ensure you have a strong, preferably high-speed, internet connection wherever you intend to participate in the Meeting.
 The Meeting will begin promptly at 12:00 p.m.
-(Toronto time) on May 5, 2023, unless otherwise adjourned or postponed.
+(Toronto time) on May 8, 2024, unless otherwise adjourned or postponed.
 Online check-in will begin thirty minutes prior to the Meeting.
 You should allow ample time for the online check-in procedures.